DevBigEazi/DevBigEazi/README.md

 ### Quick overview

 ### What I do

-I do Open Source.
-In fact, I do Open Source so much, that 95% of my work on GitHub is free and open to everyone.
-I am really passionate about doing web development, it is in my opinion the best combination of logical programming and (sometimes) beautiful design.
+I'm deeply involved in Open Source projects.
+In fact, the majority of my GitHub contributions, around 95%, are dedicated to freely sharing my work with the community.
+My true passion lies in web development, as I believe it offers the perfect blend of logical programming and occasionally stunning design.

 ## My skills 📜